Household Hazardous & Special Wastes

 The Northeast Kingdom Waste Management District offers Household Hazardous Waste (HHW) disposal seasonally, May through the beginning of October, at the Lyndonville Recycling Center by appointment.
 For district residents ONLY.

-The NEKWMD HHW collection program is FREE for all NEKWMD residents.
-District schools and businesses must call the NEKWMD to schedule an appointment; some charges may apply.
+The NEKWMD HHW collection program is for all NEKWMD residents.
+Residents, district schools and businesses must call the NEKWMD to schedule an appointment;

 We also host regional events for HHW disposal throughout the collection season.
-These events are open to all district members, no appointment necessary.
-To serve as many residents as possible, the amount of material you can bring to an event is limited to 25 gallons or under.
-If you have more than this, please call us to schedule an appointment.
+These events are open to all district members from any of our towns, no appointment necessary.
+To serve as many residents as possible, the amount of material you can bring to an event is limited to 15 gallons of flammable liquid material and your non-flammable totes .
+If you have more than this, please call us to schedule an appointment in Lyndonville.

 EPR Program Information